CHEER-Hub/cheerkf/docs/integrationthrust.md

 - Insurer premiums and profits

 ---
-V0 is the baseline for comparisons, ensuring that improvements or policy innovations can be clearly measured against a consistent starting point.
+Final mark: V0 is the baseline for comparisons, ensuring that improvements or policy innovations can be clearly measured against a consistent starting point.

 ---